apache/iotdb/docs/UserGuide/API/Programming-Python-Native-API.md

 session.create_schema_template(template)
 ```
-#### Modify Schema Template nodes
+#### Modify Schema Template measurements
-Modify nodes in a template, the template must be already created.
+Modify measurements in a template, the template must be already created.
 These are functions that add or delete some measurement nodes.
 * add node in template
 ```python
 session.add_measurements_in_template(template_name, measurements_path, data_types, encodings, compressors, is_aligned)